Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 #### Installing GIVE Data Sources

-*Scripts to install GIVE databases are under development and this part will be updated whenever they are ready*
+*Scripts to install GIVE databases are under development and this part will be updated whenever they are ready.*

 ## Usage